kfelds1/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+    The most evident conclusion to draw from the analysis is that Louise should launch her campaign in the middle of the year because the data show, on average, that those campaigns will have a higher likelihood of success.

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?

     As we did for the goal funding analysis, I think it would have been helpful to include percentages in the launch date analysis as well.
 Instead of just looking at the numbers of successful, failed, or canceled campaigns, it is important to look at this numbers relative to each other to get a better sense of the trends of outcomes at different parts in the year.
 The number of successful campaigns might spike in the middle of the year, but for all we know, the number of failed campaigns might be increasing as well, which would change our analysis.